Teaching with Zoom

 NOTE: These considerations may not apply if your students would normally meet at the same time for the same content on campus, but are listed in separate courses for administrative reasons.

-If you have requested that your courses be cross-listed in Canvas, you will need to ensure that you are following the requirements for privacy and FERPA compliance.
+If you have requested that your courses be merged in Canvas, you will need to ensure that you are following the requirements for privacy and FERPA compliance.

 Zoom Cloud Recording